Kotofey008/Negram/README.md

   - Save attachments by chat name
   - Send messages silently by default
   - Use folder name as title
+  - (Save Deleted/Edited messages was deleted, because main goal of this is to have listed above changes, but without possibility to get a ban)

 - **Cleanup & Optimization**
   - Removed integrity checks ```jni/integrity```